pureliani/react-controller/README.md

 ## Description
 react-controller is a state-management library which is aimed at making nested state managemenet easier.

+> **Note**
+> **This library is still in development** and i'm planning on adding features such as: Asynchronous state initialization, SSR support, State Synchronization between browser tabs and redux devtools integration.
+>
+> Version 1.0.0 will be released only after the planned features are implemented and the remaining bugs are fixed.
+>
+> Collaborators are welcome ❤
+>
+> If you come across an issue please report it on our github issues page: https://github.com/pureliani/react-controller/issues

 ## Usage

 When working with a nested state, unlike other state management libraries, you are only concerned with the field that you are accessing.

+> **Note**
+> **Context providers are not needed.**
 ```tsx
 // Counter.tsx